-- If it's not already selected, click Communication Plans under Communication Plan Builder on the left.
+- If it's not already selected, click Workflows from the menu on the left.

-- Click Edit beside the plan you want to build a flow for and select Flows.
+- Click the name of the workflow that you want to build flows for and click the Flows tab.

 - Click the name of the form you want to create or edit flows for (or Create a flow if the form doesn't have any flows yet).

-- If you're already in the communication plan, click the Flows tab.
+- If you're already in the workflow, click the Flows tab.

 - Click the name of the form you want to create or edit flows for (or Create a flow if the form doesn't have any flows yet).

-Triggers are steps that kick off each flow on the canvas based on system activities, such as event status changes, escalations, or event responses) or a signal injected via an HTTP request or an email sent to xMatters.
+Triggers are steps that kick off each flow on the canvas.
+Triggers can be different event lifecycle activities (such as event status changes, escalations, or event responses) or a signal injected via an HTTP request or an email sent to xMatters.

 In our example, we're using a response to an event notification as the trigger — someone gets a notification in their xMatters app that there's an issue and, after reviewing the details, selects the Create Major Incident response to start that flow.
-For another workflow, you might need a different trigger type; for example, if you want to trigger a different workflow when an event is escalated, you'd use the Escalations trigger.
+For another workflow, you might need a different trigger type; for example, if you want to trigger a different flow when xMatters receives an HTTP request, you'd use an HTTP Request trigger.

-If you already know what you want to trigger your flow, drag it onto the canvas.
+If you already know which trigger you want to start your flow, drag it onto the canvas.
 Then you can skip ahead, though you might want to disable the flow until you have it laid out.
 If not, check out our detailed information on the triggers, including examples of when you might want use each one and what information is included in their outputs.

 After you decide on the trigger type, drag it from the palette to the canvas.
 You can use HTTP and Email triggers multiple times on a canvas.
-Each Event Activity trigger can only be used once, so when you drag a trigger onto the canvas, it disappears from the palette.
-When you delete it from the canvas, it reappears in the palette so it's available for you to use in future.
+Each Event Activity trigger can only be used once, so when you drag one of these triggers onto the canvas, it disappears from the palette; when you delete it from the canvas, it reappears in the palette so it's available for you to use in future.
 If you've already built an outbound integration with the Integration Builder that uses the trigger, it appears on the canvas.